MalaqueBritney/Lab6/README.md

 # Webdesign
-          Files containing lesson application on CSS and HTML
+          A file containing lesson applications on CSS and HTML.